CodeOp-tech/fsd-final-project-FamFlock/README.md

 OCD_API_KEY=
 ```

 - Run `npm run migrate` in the project folder of this repository, in a new terminal window.
-This will create a table called 'applicants', 'posts' and a junction table called 'posts_applicants' in your database.
+This will create tables 'budget', 'itinerary', 'listItems', 'lists', 'messages', 'messagesReactions', 'tripAddresses', 'tripGroups', 'trips', 'users' and a junction table called 'users_tripGroups' in your database.

 ### Development